wmandrola/Chess/README.md

 To-do list:

-fix bug with king moves other than castling being illegal (should be fixed but not thoroughly tested)

-found bug where queen could clip through pawn by moving diagonally left

-found bug where king was not properly recognized as in check when king on e2 and opposing queen on e1
+all pieces can jump over both ally and enemy pieces. this is bad

-holy hell check is so broken
+holy hell check is so broken -- details about this in Chess Update 6

 handling en passant